 Drawing an early season tag for a New Mexico elk hunt in one of the great units that we hunt here at LOH Outfitters is flat-out exciting.
-Our hunters have averaged a 90% opportunity rate on bulls between 300” to 400”.
+Our hunters average over 90% opportunity rates on quality New Mexico bulls.

 For those who weren’t able to come up with a tag in the draw, there is the option to purchase a landowner tag.
 Either way, you’ll be looking forward to an incredible elk hunting experience!

 At LOH outfitters, hunting from a dedicated basecamp with a 1-on-1 guide, makes for a comfortable hunt with exceptional odds at harvesting a trophy bull.
 In order to take advantage of one of the best elk hunts in the country, you’ll want to show up prepared.

 Here are a few tips for prepping gear for an early season New Mexico elk hunt:

 Early season bow hunting in New Mexico can deliver a variety of weather patterns.
 But on the whole, expect warm days and cool nights.
 This desert climate is notorious for broad temperature swings between the highs and lows each day.

 When hunting in the heat, you’ll benefit from quality clothing that can manage moisture and help you regulate temperature.
 A good portion of the time spent in the field will revolve around the morning and evening hours but hitting water holes and wallows during the mid-day is also possible.